bugsnag/bugsnag-expo/test/README.md

 Each script initially calls the `test/scripts/build-common.sh` script.
 This sets up the bugsnag expo packages by:

 1. Clearing any `build` directory that may have been created previously
-2. Installing the `bugsnag-expo` package requirements
+2. Installing the `bugsnag-expo` package requirements, including lerna
+3. Using lerna to set the current package version to `999.999.999` so we can install it without yarn attempting to pull packages from npm
-3. Packaging the repository into `.tgz` installable packages and moving them into the test fixture
+4. Packaging the repository into `.tgz` installable packages and moving them into the test fixture

 All subsequent steps are executed within the test-fixture directory, `test/features/fixtures/test-app`

-4. The `bugsnag-expo-cli` package is installed from the tarball, and a script executes the following commands:
+5. The `bugsnag-expo-cli` package is installed from the tarball, and a script executes the following commands:
     - `bugsnag-expo-cli set-api-key` to set a pre-defined test api key in the app configuration
-5. The `set-bugsnag-js-overrides` script is invoked with a `bugsnag-js` branch and commit details if present.
+6. The `set-bugsnag-js-overrides` script is invoked with a `bugsnag-js` branch and commit details if present.
 If required this will update the `bugsnag-js` package present in the test app, and is used for acceptance testing from that repository
-6. Afterwards, to ensure changing the `bugsnag-js` version hasn't modified any `bugsnag-expo` packages we reinstall the `.tgz` packages present in the fixture
+7. Afterwards, to ensure changing the `bugsnag-js` version hasn't modified any `bugsnag-expo` packages we reinstall the `.tgz` packages present in the fixture
-7. As EAS uses `yarn` as part of its initial processing we run `yarn install` independently to ensure a suitable `yarn.lock` file pre-exists, and so we have more control over the process
+8. As EAS uses `yarn` as part of its initial processing we run `yarn import` independently to ensure a suitable `yarn.lock` file pre-exists, and so we have more control over the process
-8. To ensure peer-dependencies are installed we then invoke the `./run-bugsnag-expo-cli-install` script, which in turn calls the commands:
+9. To ensure peer-dependencies are installed we then invoke the `./run-bugsnag-expo-cli-install` script, which in turn calls the commands:
-    - `bugsnag-expo-cli install` to install all peer dependencies
     - `bugsnag-expo-cli upload-sourcemaps` to add source-map upload hooks into the app configuration
-9. Finally, to ensure the apps are signed correctly for use on third-party testing services we copy a pre-written `credentials.json` into the repo, which is referenced in `eas.json`.
+10. Finally, to ensure the apps are signed correctly for use on third-party testing services we copy a pre-written `credentials.json` into the repo, which is referenced in `eas.json`.
     - More information about this file can be found within the `platforms-ansible` repository

 ### Android steps